codefellows/seattle-java-401d9/class-26/README.md

 - Announcements
     - Michelle leaving right after lecture tomorrow
+    - One week from today, Feb 17, we'll take the day off for President's Day
+    - This Friday is career coaching
+    - Feedback review
 - Lecture
     - Android Studio intro/reminders & WYSIWYG editor
     - Event listeners: they're the same as in JS